Lateef Adedimeji: Career

 Lateef Adedimeji began his acting career in 2007, started his career with dancing, and was enrolled in a dancing school.
-Lateef Adedimeji is an Actor and Screenwriter.
-Lateef Adedimeji has featured in various stage roles since when he was 15 but he started acting in 2007 when he joined Orisun TV.
+He is an Actor and Screenwriter and has featured in various stage roles since when he was 15 but he started acting in 2007 when he joined Orisun TV.
 He started acting while in secondary school and he was picked by an NGO to serve as an informer and counselor during an HIV/AIDS campaign.
 His role was to educate the general public on sexual-related issues and human rights by creating video content in which he acted.
-Fans know him for playing the role of an emotional character that cries often.
+Fans know him for playing the role of an emotional character who cries often.
 He has starred in several Nigerian films over the years alongside major names in the movie industry.
 In 2016, he won 2016 Best of Nollywood Awards for Best Actor in a Lead Role (Yoruba).
 In 2015, he was nominated for City People Entertainment Awards for the 2015 Most Promising Actor of the year.
 Lateef is widely confused to be related to popular Nigerian actor Odunlade Adekola due to their uncanny resemblance and sense of humor.
 He was equally opportune to work with UNICEF due to his writing prowess.
 He was awarded the face of Nollywood male during the ENigeria Newspaper Night of Honour on 30 October 2021.

 Personal life

-On 18 December 2021, Adedimeji wedded his partner, who is also an actress, Oyebade Adebimpe in colorful style.
+On 18 December 2021, Adedimeji wedded his partner, who is also an actress, Oyebade Adebimpe in a colorful wedding.